eruber/git-uber-prompt/README.md

 	Modified version of **git-prompt.sh** from [posh-git-sh prompt](https://github.com/lyze/posh-git-sh).
 The changes made most notably are:

 	1. Re-ordered the **Index** and **Working Directory** git file status indicators.
-I tend to theing of them in the order shown in [NDP Software's Git Cheatsheet](https://ndpsoftware.com/git-cheatsheet.html), namely:
+I tend to think of them in the order shown in [NDP Software's Git Cheatsheet](https://ndpsoftware.com/git-cheatsheet.html), namely:

 		**Stash** --> **Working Directory** --> **Index**